apache/openwhisk-deploy-kube/docs/k8s-minikube.md

 #
 -->

-# Using Minikube for OpenWhisk
+# Deploying OpenWhisk on Minikube

 ## Overview